ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 Scribed lecture notes can be found on [this page](/teaching.html).

+## Fall 24: COMP 2027 Applied Linear Algebra for Computing

 # 🔥 News

+- *2025.5*: &nbsp;🎉🎉 Two papers were accepted to ICML 2025!
+Congratulations to Prof. Weizhong Zhang's group at Fudan and Tianyi!
+- *2025.4*: &nbsp;🎉🎉 One paper was accepted to ISIT 2025 (the flagship conference of the IEEE Information Theory Society)!
+Congratulations to Peng!
-- *2024.12*: &nbsp;🎉🎉 One papers was accepted to AAAI 2025, and another to ICASSP 2025 (a comprehensive conference focused on signal processing and its applications)!
+- *2024.12*: &nbsp;🎉🎉 One paper was accepted to AAAI 2025, and another to ICASSP 2025 (a comprehensive conference focused on signal processing and its applications)!
 Congratulations to Prof. Xiaoqiang Li's group at SHU and Tianyi!
 <!-- - *2024.11*: &nbsp;🎉🎉 Two papers were accepted to KDD 2025!
 Congratulations to Prof. Jingrui He's group at UIUC! -->
 - *2024.10*: &nbsp;🎉🎉 Honored to be selected for funding by GDSTC General Program.
 - *2024.09*: &nbsp;🎉🎉 Two papers were accepted to NeurIPS 2024!